-The proposed changes to the hybrid plan for employees opting into that plan would result in an increase in that hybrid's "normal" costs.
-Specifically, the reduction in the assumed rate of return on investments supporting the system from 7% to 6% drives a higher normal cost rate.
-The bill specifies that the normal cost of the new hybrid would be shared 50%/50% among the employer and the employee.
-This is a deviation from current practice, in which employees in the current hybrid pay set percentages based on salary.
+The proposed changes to the hybrid plan for employees opting into that plan would result in an increase in that hybrid's 'normal' costs.
+Specifically, the reduction in the assumed rate of return on investments supporting the system from 7% to 6% drives a higher normal cost

-In the current hybrid, the "normal" cost is 7.94% of salary, of which 3.05% is paid by school employers and the remaining 4.89% (on average) is paid by employees, although each employee's actual payment depends on salary.
-Under the proposed hybrid, the "normal" cost would be 12.04% of salary.
-The bill specifies that both the employer and employee would pay 50% of the normal cost, which means each would contribute 6.02% of salary.
+In the current hybrid, the 'normal' cost is 7.94% of salary, of which 3.05% is paid by school employers and the remaining 4.89% (on average) is paid by employees, although each employee's actual payment depends on salary.
+Under the proposed hybrid, the 'normal' cost would be 12.04% of salary.
+The bill specifies that both the employer and employee would pay 50% of the normal cost, which would mean each would contribute 6.02% of salary.
 This represents a roughly 3% increase for employers, and, on average, an increase of over 1% for employees.

 The ORS has provided estimates based on 41% of new hires choosing the new hybrid plan, where 5% of part-time new hires and 95% of full-time new hires choose the hybrid.
 Based on those assumptions, the increase in the employer normal cost is estimated at \$11.3 million in FY 2017-18 and \$23.1 million in FY 2018-19.
 These costs would grow over time as more payroll entered the hybrid, and as those already in the new hybrid experienced salary growth.
-The bill would not require these costs to be paid by the School Aid Fund.
+The bill does not require that these costs would be paid by the School Aid Fund.